Brominated Flame Retardants

 EU Draft Council Decision on Nomination of TBPH to Stockholm Convention Annex A or B

-The EU has proposed nominating the flame retardant TBPH for global elimination or restriction under the Stockholm Convention, targeting a formal submission in April 2026.
-This move initiates a multi-year global phase-out process that aligns with pending REACH restrictions, signaling a definitive regulatory shift away from this substance in manufacturing.
+The EU has proposed nominating the flame retardant TBPH for global elimination or restriction under the Stockholm Convention with a formal submission targeted for April 2026.
+This initiates a multi-year global phase-out process aligned with pending REACH restrictions, signaling a definitive regulatory shift away from this substance in manufacturing.

 eur-lex.europa.euEuropean UnionEuropean UnionGlobalGlobal